14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 The primary difference between pre-approval and pre-qualification in real estate is that pre-approval helps buyers know the mortgage amount they will most likely qualify for, whereas pre-qualification just provides buyers with a very rough estimate.

-Pre-qualification involves running a soft credit check, which is free and doesn’t impact your credit score.
+Pre-qualification involves running a free soft credit check that doesn't impact your credit score.
 Because it does not involve running a hard credit check and taking a deeper look at your credit history, it will not impact your credit score.

 It is always best to obtain pre-approval when beginning the process of actively going out and touring homes with a real estate agent.
-Many real estate agents require that buyers obtain pre-approval prior to working with them to ensure that their time, your time, and the seller’s time is not wasted.
+Many real estate agents require that buyers obtain pre-approval before working with them to ensure that their time, your time, and the seller's time are not wasted.

 A lender can typically let you know if you may qualify for a loan and will have a potential mortgage/interest rate within a few minutes of submitting the pre-qualification paperwork.